veebch/twirly/README.md

 # Controls

-First, give your WiFi credentials to the Pico by scanning for the WiFi, then point a web browser at the IP of the pico and you'll see:
+First, give your WiFi credentials to the Pico by scanning for the WiFi and connecting to 'pi pico'.
+You'll be redirected to a webpage that asks for your WiFi credentials.
+Then, point a web browser at the IP of the Pico and you'll see:

 <div align="center">
 <img src="images/remote.png" width="33%">